labsyspharm/orion-crc/README.md

 ## Funding

 This work was supported by NCI grants U54-CA225088 and U2C-CA233262 (PKS, SS), an NCI SBIR small business grant to RareCyte and PKS (R41-CA224503), and commercial investment from RareCyte; data processing software was developed with support from a Team Science Grant from the Gray Foundation and Ludwig Cancer Research (PKS, SS).
 SS is supported by the BWH President’s Scholars Award.

+---

+## References

+<a id="1">[1]</a>
+J. Jessup and R. Krueger et al., "Scope2Screen: Focus+Context Techniques for Pathology Tumor Assessment in Multivariate Image Data," in IEEE Transactions on Visualization and Computer Graphics, vol. 28, no. 1, pp. 259-269, Jan.
+2022, doi: 10.1109/TVCG.2021.3114786.